 One of the main reasons we loved living in British Columbia so much (and the reason we stayed about five years longer than originally planned…) is because we were able to explore this huge province and camp in some of the most beautiful spots in the world for FREE.
 The only thing we would pay was the gas to get there and back.
 British Columbia is amazing.
 Here’s all the info you need for learning how to camp for free in British Columbia.

 Originally published 2013, rewritten and updated March 2018.

 Disclosure: This post includes affiliate links.
 If you purchase an item through these links, I receive a small percentage of the sale at no extra cost to you.
 This helps me continue to write free content like the article you are reading.
 I only recommend products I personally use or see a use for.

 Free camping in Recreational Sites

 There are hundreds of free campgrounds all over British Columbia in the form of Recreational Sites.
-These come under the Ministry of Forests but are often managed by partnership agreements with recreation groups, private citizens, First Nations, community organizations local governments and forestry companies.
+These come under the umbrella of BC’s Ministry of Forests but are often managed by partnership agreements with recreation groups, private citizens, First Nations, community organizations local governments and forestry companies.

 - Are typically reached via dirt (logging) roads – this means that rental car users will be unable to access a number of them